 Please know that it is my deepest commitment to help you find a resource, program or practice that will contribute to your well being and be of benefit to you and others.

-Please contact Diana at: email@example.com to begin the conversation.
+Please contact Diana at: email@example.com to begin a conversation and a life-long journey.

 Diana holds the highest credentials from UMass Medical Center and The Center for Mindfulness in Society, Health Care and Education.

 Since 1996, Diana has taught over 70 Mindfulness Based Stress Reduction courses.
-Her life-long commitment to mindfulness and the depth of her many years of experience strongly support Diana's mindfulness student's and their success in making mindfulness a regular and lifelong part of their own lives.
+Her life-long commitment to mindfulness and the depth of her many years of experience strongly supports Diana's mindfulness students and their success in making mindfulness a regular and lifelong part of their daily lives.

 Since 1985, Diana has practiced as a California-licensed psychotherapist.
 She now has a private practice in Encinitas.
 Diana has dedicated herself to offering mindfulness and psychotherapy to individuals, couples and families.